Please review the following content for information regarding public comment sessions.

 The granting of motions to intervene shall be governed by A.A.C.
 R14-3-105, except that all motions to intervene must be filed on or before March 3, 2023.

 ADA/Equal Access Information

 The Commission does not discriminate on the basis of disability in admission to its public meetings.
-Persons with a disability may request a reasonable accommodation, as well as request this document in an alternative format, by contacting the ADA Coordinator, Carolyn Buck, E-mail CDBuck@azcc.gov, voice phone number
+Persons with a disability may request a reasonable accommodation such as a sign language interpreter, as well as request this document in an alternative format, by contacting the ADA Coordinator, Carolyn Buck, E-mail ADACoordinator@azcc.gov, voice phone number